EmEsA/alfreds-garden/README.md

 Alfred's Garden is a simple platform game creaded using Godot engine.
 It contains no violence and is suitble for players of any age.

-# Running
+# Download

-Navigate to /build and choose a compilation for your system
+visit https://emesa.itch.io/alfreds-garden to download builds

 # Screens